Skip to main content

 • Measures that result in no financial savings or no carbon savings, or result in carbon increases, are ineligible for funding.

-• All loans are interest-free.
-The repayment term for all loans is 8 years.
+• The repayment term for all loans is 8 years.
+You can request a shortened repayment period if it better suits your business.

 • Applicants are actively encouraged to identify all finance options available to them including match funding/co-funding opportunities with the SME Loan Scheme.
-The SME Loan Scheme however, cannot be used to pay off another loan or finance agreement.
+However, the funding cannot be used to pay off another loan or finance agreement.

 • Applications are processed on a rolling basis all year round, subject to the overall availability of loan funds.
 The fund administrators reserve the right, in consultation with the Scottish Government, to suspend or reject preliminary assessments of applications on the basis that there are insufficient funds available in any financial year to provide loans to all applicants.